 - Take the Hibiya Line and get off at Tsukiji Station, walk for 1 minute from 1 or 2 Exit

-Brief history of Tsukiji
+A brief history of Tsukiji

 The history of Tsukiji Fish Market dates back to the Edo period in Nihonbashi.
-The fish market emerged when the Tokugawa Shogun invited some fishermen from Osaka in order to offer the seafood to the Shogunate, and allowed them to sell what’s left at the market.
+The fish market emerged when the Tokugawa Shogun invited some fishermen from Osaka in order to offer the seafood to the Shogunate and allowed them to sell what was left at the market.
 The fish market developed as the town of Edo grew bigger.
 The turning point of the market is the Great Kanto Earthquake in 1923 which destroyed the whole market.
 It moved temporarily to Tsukiji and that’s when Tsukiji Fish Market started.

 Things to do in Tsukiji Fish Market